perfsonar/docs/multi_ma_clustering.rst

 * You expect a lot of requests (which you probably do or you wouldn't be load balancing) and want a highly scalable solution.
 * You want to automatically remove servers from the load balancing pool if they go down
-* You want to have automatic failovers if a load balancer goes down
+* You want to have automatic fail-overs if a load balancer goes down
 * You would like a load balancer that works with more than just HTTPD, such as PostgreSQL
 * You are familiar with the tools or are willing to learn something new